Primaloft is undoubtedly the best synthetic insulator.

 A Primaloft-filled comforter is wonderful.
 A Primaloft-filled pillow?
 Not so much.

-When you rest your head on a warm surface, it causes itching, sweating, etc. Not the most comfortable sleeping environment.
+When you rest your head on a warm surface, it causes itching, sweating, etc. To sum up, it’s not the most comfortable sleeping environment.

 The cost of a Primaloft pillow is definitely a con!